chen-grace-p4/APCSFinalProject/README.md

 6-7(home) Grace C: Added alerts for new level unlocked or how much more money is needed to unlock next level.
 Added a tutorial button and screen but didn't add instructions yet.

 6-9(home-bc of AP) Shriya A: Worked on presentation for the demo and ran through it.
-Added eyebrows to the characters that furrow as the timer goes down to indicate irration.
+Added eyebrows to the characters that furrow as the timer goes down to indicate irritation.

+6-9 (class + home): Finished instructions on tutorial window.
+Fixed bugs regarding mousePressed when tutorial/store window is open.
+Made new store class and a way to store totalMoney and reset totalMoney.